carol-hsu/carol-hsu.github.io/content/post/study/leetcode.md

 And since there's rarely single solution, exploring different approaches helps me grow.

 - **Challenging test cases**:
-Because LeetCode is designed with interviews in mind, brute-force solutions often fail.
+Because LeetCode is designed with interviews, brute-force solutions often fail.
 If you write something naive, you'll probably get hit with a follow-up like "What if the input is huge?".
 The platform expects you to understand space and time complexity, and to improve your solution accordingly.